About The Norwegian Environmental Biobank

 - parabens

-The results from the analyses of these environmental toxicants are linked to data from the questionnaires that were completed at the same time as the samples were taken, as well as information from other MoBa questionnaires.
+The results from the analyses of these environmental contaminants are linked to data from the questionnaires that were completed at the same time as the samples were taken, as well as information from other MoBa questionnaires.

 The results have been used in three research projects so far: